There are many incredible things to do in Siem Reap, and visiting Angkor Wat is just one of them.

 Read more about Koh Chang on my post “Why Koh Chang is one of the best islands in Thailand.”

-All the things to do in Siem Reap – and a few tips to make the most of them
+In this post, I highlight all the best things to do in Siem Reap, starting with visiting Angkor Wat and sharing plenty of tips to make the most of your time there.

 Visiting Angkor Wat complex